Templates versus Blueprints

-A Blueprint is the font of all knowledge for delivery of a project or service, an organic, continually evolving, technology.
+A Blueprint is the framework and vault that contains all the knowledge for delivery of a project or service, organically and continually evolving.

 Can you see a Blueprint? – yes of course!
 Within Hydra, each client works from their own unique project Blueprint(s).

 A Blueprint contains everything needed for an organisation to successfully deliver its project or service.
 But isn’t that just knowledge management I hear you cry?!
 No it’s far more!
 From methodology and planning to documentation and reporting, it’s all stored within one place – the Blueprint.
 A Blueprint is the engine room that drives an organisations project or service delivery – the holy grail of project management and delivery.

 By using a Hydra Blueprint to deliver a project or service, our clients know that they have every possible piece of documentation, process, resource, skill and guide that is available, to deliver the project at optimum level and at the lowest risk.
 Because it is following a Blueprint, an organisation knows that it is following the correct procedures, knows the common risks and has all the documentation available at its fingertips to ensure that it delivers the project successfully and that it can do this repeatedly at the same optimum level.